Catégorie de film

 Billet : Gratuit avec RSVP

 The 13th Montreal Asian International Film Festival (MAIFF), in partnership with Art Souterrain, presents “Tangible Narratives: An Evening of Asian-Canadian Short Films.”
 We bring the voices of the Asian-Canadian diaspora to the heart of Montreal through a free public screening under MAIFF’s new motto: UNBOUND.
-We invite all of Montreal to attend on May 8, 2026 from 6:30-8:30 PM at Place Ville Marie.
+We invite all of Montreal to attend on May 8, 2026 at Place Ville Marie.

+AmérAsia 1 finds a unique home through our partnership with Art Souterrain, resonating with their theme of Duality.
+Art Souterrain mobilizes vacant urban spaces, transforming them into temporary beacons of art and cinema.
+Arts East-West shares this nomadic, resilient, and "unfastened" materiality—a direct mirror to the diasporic nature.
 This evening celebrates the transformation of the Korean Film Festival Canada into MAIFF, a festival within a festival that embraces cinema and media arts across the Asian diaspora and Asia.
 “Tangible Narratives” will screen five outstanding Asian-Canadian shorts with five distinctive visions, representing the diversity of the Asian diaspora.

 La programmation